Skip to main content

 This 120-336 GHz instrument is coupled to a 12.5 tesla superconducting magnet with a homogeneity of 10-5 over a 10 mm sphere.

-It consists of a multi-frequency quasi-optical millimeter-wave bridge coupled to solid state millimeter wave sources and employs fundamental Schottky-diode mixers as principal detectors.
+This instrument that we refer to as the quasi-optical heterodyne spectrometer is a multi-frequency instrument that can be used both for cw- and pulsed EPR.
+It consists of a multi-frequency quasi-optical millimeter-wave bridge coupled to solid state millimeter wave sources and employs Schottky-diode mixers as principal detectors.

-The detection bandwidth is high and it is suitable for transient and pulsed EPR.
-The instrument is equipped with RF sources and amplifiers for Electron-Nuclear Double Resonance experiments to measure unresolved hyperfine interactions.
+The detection bandwidth is ~1 GHz and it is suitable for both transient and pulsed EPR.
+Phase sensitive detection is used with simultaneous detection of the in- and out-of-phase signals.
+The instrument is also equipped with RF sources and amplifiers for pulsed and cw Electron-Nuclear Double Resonance experiments to measure unresolved hyperfine interactions.

-Normally the instrument is used without resonator, and allows rather large samples up to a volume of ~200 microliter.
-The instrument is equipped with a single axis rotator with an accuracy of the order of 0.5 degree.
-The maximum single crystal dimensions for the rotator are 2x2x2 mm.
+Normally the instrument is used without resonator, which allows rather large samples up to a volume of ~200 microliters.
+The instrument is equipped with a single axis rotator with an accuracy of 0.5 degrees.
+The maximum single crystal dimensions for the standard rotator are 2x2x2 mm, but larger samples can also be accommodated.

 In CW mode, field modulation is used.
 In pulsed mode, without resonator π/2 pulse lengths are of the order of 400 ns.
-With a Fabry-Perot resonator these pulse lengths are of the order of 100 ns.
+For single crystals a simple HE11 resonator can be used, which reduces these pulse lengths to about 100 ns.

 Details